bblais/bblais.github.io-src/content/articles/religion/Bayes and Than's argument.md

 ## The data

 The next problem [Than] has is with the data.
 He presents things like the "historically accessible facts" above, but that is not the data.
-The data is "we have texts that have stories about..." those "historically accessible facts".
-For example, the empty tomb is not something that needs to be explained (although the [RHBS] model does do that), what we have to explain is "we have texts that have stories about...an empty tomb".
+The data is __we have texts that have stories about..." those "historically accessible facts"__.
+For example, the empty tomb is not something that needs to be explained, although the [RHBS] model does do that.
+What we have to explain is __"we have texts that have stories about...an empty tomb"__.
 The [Minimal Witnesses] model, for example, states that the [entire empty tomb narrative](https://www.youtube.com/watch?v=cwI-9z5-c6E&t=392s) -- which stems from one source only -- is easily explained as a fictitious addition to explain certain counter apologetics at the time.
 The character of [Joseph of Arimathea](https://en.wikipedia.org/wiki/Joseph_of_Arimathea) in whose tomb Jesus is supposedly buried has all the hallmarks of a made up character to satisfy certain plot points in the story.
 Either way, the data could be explained with [Than]'s HRM model but can also be explained with more literary models.

+[^1]:: note: I'd love to see an exception]
 ## A side note about notation and mistakes

 When [Than] writes down his odds form for the posterior, he writes:

 ![[odssformREZ.png]]

-First, one would never use the "+" operator to denote extra information.
+I observe that one would never use the "+" operator to denote extra information.
 In logic, "+" is attributed to the "or" operation, not the "and" operation which [Than] wants.
 One can use  "$\cdot$", "," or ";" instead.
 Also, this "background information" denoted by $k$ should be in all of the terms, not just in the likelihood term.
 This mistake makes [Than] think his conclusions are more general than they are.
 A proper rewriting of this, using [Than]'s notation, is

 $$
 \frac{P(H_{\text{Res}}|E,k)}{P(H_{\text{Alt}}|E,k)} = \frac{P(H_{\text{Res}}|k)}{P(H_{\text{Alt}}|k)}\times \frac{P(E|H_{\text{Res}},k)}{P(E|H_{\text{Alt}},k)}